Welcome!

 No. Dependents with an F-2 dependent I-2/F-2 visa cannot work in the United States and are not eligible to request Social Security Numbers.

-Spouses on F-2 status may only engage in part-time study.
-They may not enroll as full-time students.
+Spouses on F-2 status may only engage in part-time study at the postsecondary level in any certified program at an SEVP-certified school as long as the study does not amount to what regulations define as full-time for an F-1 student.
 Spouses who wish to study full-time may apply for a change to F-1 status.
 They may only begin full-time study once USCIS as approved the change of status.

-Children on F-2 status may study full-time in kindergarten through 12th grade.
+Minor children (under age 18) on F-2 status must comply with compulsory education requirements and attend school full-time in kindergarten through 12th grade.

 Children on F-2 status who have completed high school and are under 21 years of age may only engage in part-time study.
 Like spouses, if these children wish to study full-time at a college or university, they must apply for a change to F-1 status.